tableau/extensions-api/docs/trex_getstarted.md

 ----
 *What's in a Tableau extension? <br/>
 A Tableau extension consists of a manifest file (`.trex`), a web page that uses a Tableau-provided JavaScript library, and the JavaScript file (or files) that contain your extension logic.
-The Tableau extensions are supported on Tableau Desktop.*
+The Tableau extensions are supported on Tableau Desktop and Tableau Server.*

 ---